Automattic/harper-obsidian-plugin/README.md

 3. Click "Install" and then "Enable."
 4. Start typing in your notes—Harper will automatically highlight errors as you go!

+> **Warning**
+> Harper expects an up-to-date version of Electron.
+If you have issues, [reinstall Obsidian](https://obsidian.md/download) or otherwise update your Electron version.

 ## Future Development

 The team behind Harper welcomes feedback and [contributions from the community](https://github.com/automattic/harper).
 Planned updates include: